 In applying for an interim freezing order, the enforcement authority should also consider the possible need for a receiver.
 A receiver may not be necessary if the property does not require active management or if this can be achieved in another manner.

 The enforcement authority or any person affected by an interim freezing order can apply for the order to be varied or discharged at any time.
-The power to vary an interim freezing order includes power to exclude property from the order and to make exclusions from the prohibition on dealing with the property to which the order applies.
+The power to vary an interim freezing order includes the power to exclude property from the order and to make exclusions from the prohibition on dealing with the property to which the order applies.
 An exclusion may (amongst other things) make provision to allow for a person to meet their reasonable living or legal expenses or to carry on any trade, business, profession or occupation.

+The enforcement authority can also apply to extend the initial 60 day interim freezing order time limit, in order to review material provided to them in response to a UWO before the time limit expires.
+The time limit can be extended in intervals of up to 63 days, totalling a review period of no more than 186 days if the High Court is satisfied that:

+The enforcement authority is working diligently and expeditiously towards making a determination about what enforcement or investigatory proceedings, if any, ought to be taken in respect of the property

+Further time is needed for the authority to make that determination, and

+It is reasonable in all circumstances for the period to be extended

+Costs of Proceedings

+In respect of UWO proceedings, the court may not make an order that any costs are payable by an enforcement authority, unless the applicant enforcement authority seeking the UWO has acted dishonestly, unreasonably or improperly, in accordance with section 362U.

 Disclosure orders